"If you fail to speak up now, relief and deliverance will come to the Jews from a different direction; but you and your father's family will perish.

 You must decide.

-From the earliest days of our People there have always been those determined to destroy us.
+From the earliest days of our People there have always been those determined to destroy us simply because we are Jews.
 This is very much the case today as Jew hatred is once again heating up and becoming socially acceptable.
-Still today we must survive as a people against all the odds; our people WILL continue on.
+Today we must be determined to survive as a people against all the odds; the Jewish WILL live on.
 This is the message of Purim:

 Am Y'israel Chai!

-Throughout the millennia many enemies like Haman have come against us and none of them have succeeded because HaShem is eternally with His people now as He was then!
-Beyond the festivals and the fun this is the central and solemn Remembrance of Purim:
+Throughout the millennia many enemies like Haman have come against us and none of them have succeeded, although in certain areas they have come close, for a time.
+Why?
+Because HaShem is eternally with His people!
+He is with us now as He was then!
+Now as before we need to make teshuvah as Hadassah, aka Esther, and Mordecai instructed the Jews of Shushan!
+Beyond the festivals, costumes and fun this is the central and solemn Remembrance of Purim.
+Never forget:

 Are You Hiding Behind a Mask?